fietkiewicz/PointerBuilder/README.md

 # Models

 This collection of NEURON models demonstrates various concepts for neuromechanical simulations using pointers, as detailed in the paper above (Fietkiewicz et al.).

+Each model is independent of the others, with all necessary files in a single directory.
+Most models have both a hoc version and a Python version, each in a separate directory.

+1. Compile all .mod files.

+2. For most models, run either run.hoc or run.py, depending on the version you are working with.
+For “5-AplysiaLoop”, the hoc version has two different .hoc files, each of which uses a different setting for the parameter “mu” (see the paper for details).

+3. For hoc versions, click Init & Run from Run Control GUI.
+Most Python versions run the simulation automatically.
+For “5-AplysiaLoop”, the Python version provides a GUI with an Init & Run button, as well as an option to change parameter values.

 The following models are available:

 ## 1-Neuromuscular